10. Watersheds & Water Resources

 Direction 10.1: City-Wide Water Resource Planning

-Development has dramatically altered our water systems, and management practices have polluted local waterbodies and aquifers.
+Development has dramatically altered the water systems, and management practices have polluted local waterbodies and aquifers.
 In addition, climate change will continue to create challenges in the years to come.
-A watershed planning approach recognizes that healthy water systems are important for a thriving urban environment and all forms of water are interconnected.
+A watershed-based planning approach recognizes that healthy water systems are important for a thriving urban environment and all forms of water are interconnected.

 |10.1.1||Use a watershed based planning approach when considering infrastructure investments, land use changes, and growth servicing, guided by the Healthy Waters Plan.|